usc-sail/child-adult-diarization/README.md

 }
 ```

-Please raise an issue or contact anfengxu@usc.edu for any questions.
+Please raise an issue for any questions and feel free to contact us by anfengxu@usc.edu.